 Approximately 46% of firms with a telework policy report that it directly impacts the reduction of attrition in the workplace.
 The costs involved in attrition are significant.

 The lost productivity involved in onboarding a new staff member can amount to up to 30% of that person’s salary in their first year.
 You can expect a new staff member to be fully onboarded and operating at a good level of productivity after three months.
 Adding to the costs is the effort of other team members and the manager to train and shadow the new hire; this means costs escalate to over 30%.
-Never mind the paperwork, new contract, badge, security, and establishing of pension and insurances.4
+Never mind the paperwork, new contract, badge, security, and establishing of pension and insurance.4

 The flexibility of the workplace is also key, 66% of employees would change jobs to ease the commute to work and 14% 5 of Americans change job every year to shorten the commute.

-Flexible working significantly reduces if not fully removes the commute.
+Flexible working significantly reduces, if not fully removes, the commute.

 14. Fewer Employee Sick Days

 So it is not a large leap to believe that research by the American Management Association (AMA) reveals that teleworking programs contribute a 63% reduction in unscheduled absences.
-Research also confirms that even when teleworkers are sick, they will tend to work through it, at least doing the minimum until they have recovered.
+Research also confirms that even when teleworkers are sick, they will work through it, at least doing the minimum until they have recovered.

-Audiobooks Are Food for the Mind Inspiration, Education & Relaxation Have you discovered the joy of listening?★★★★★ Audible: Review Winner - Best for Price, Library Size & Original Content. ★★★★★ Blinkist: Review Winner - Best Audiobook Summary Service. ★★★★ Audiobooks.com: Best For Unlimited Audiobook Listening.
 "As a 10-year member of Audible, I have a library of 300+ audiobooks.
 The best thing is, with a few clicks, I can return any book within 12-months.
 I also subscribe to Blinkist; with 5,000 15-minute audio-summaries, I can consume knowledge and learn new concepts fast."
-Barry D. Moore - Founder: GreatWorkLife.com |

 15. Ability To Hire The Best Talent Anywhere